RenderKit/openvkl/doc/api.md

 Sampling
 --------

 The scalar API takes a volume and coordinate, and returns a float value.
-NaN is returned for probe points outside the volume.
+The volume's background value (by default `VKL_BACKGROUND_UNDEFINED`) is returned for probe points outside the volume.
 The attribute index selects the scalar attribute of interest; not all volumes support multiple attributes.
 The time value, which must be between 0 and 1, specifies the sampling time.
 For temporally constant volumes, this value has no effect.

     float vklComputeSample(VKLSampler sampler,